 A pilot study with 51 patients explored the effect of lipoic acid compared to a placebo in patients with secondary progressive multiple sclerosis (SPMS) over a two-year period.
 The results were positive, with the treatment reported to have reduced the speed of brain tissue loss and improved patients’ walking speed.
 Data were presented at the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) Congress and the 68th annual American Academy of Neurology meeting in 2016.

 A Phase 1 trial (NCT00997438) completed in 2016 aimed to assess the potential benefit of lipoic acid in patients with relapsing-remitting MS (RRMS) and SPMS, as well as observe how lipoic acid is broken down in the body in both MS patients and healthy participants.
 No serious adverse events or notable side effects were observed.

-A Phase 2/3 trial (NCT01188811) to determine if lipoic acid can protect the brain and slow disability in people with secondary progressive multiple sclerosis (SPMS) was completed this month (February 2016).
-The results showed a significant reduction in brain atrophy and that lipoic acid was safe, well tolerated, and could possibly play a neuroprotective role in SPMS.
-Noted side effects were gastrointestinal.
+A Phase 2/3 trial (NCT01188811) to determine whether lipoic acid can protect the brain and slow disability in people with SPMS finished in 2016.
+Reported results showed a reduction in brain atrophy, suggesting it could play a neuroprotective role in SPMS.
+Lipoic acid was also found to be safe and well-tolerated; noted side effects were gastrointestinal.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.